Tips for success with re-building your GFA-565 circuit board… in no particular order…

 Be prepared for a lot of work!
 It’s more than people expect.
 But it is very satisfying, like a big puzzle, and the result is a truly spectacular amplifier.

-This is a pretty advanced electronics project, so if you haven’t had much experience fixing amplifiers, the GFA-565 is not a good place to start.
+This is an advanced electronics project, so if you haven’t had much experience fixing amplifiers, the GFA-565 is absolutely not a good place to start.
 It is a fairly complicated beast.

-You’ll need a fairly well-equipped electronics laboratory.
-You’ll need an oscilloscope, signal generator, and preferably a distortion meter.
+You’ll need a fairly well-equipped electronics laboratory, with an oscilloscope, signal generator, and preferably a distortion meter.
 A variac is pretty much essential for powering the amp up the first time.

-I want as many people to succeed with their repairs, and I am happy to answer questions about the board itself, to clear up any confusion about what goes where and such, but I’m sorry I cannot help you actually troubleshoot your amplifier.
-Please do read up as much as you can on the repair of the GFA-565.
+I want as many people to succeed with their repairs, and I am happy to answer questions about the board itself, to clear up any confusion about what parts go where and such, but if you need help actually troubleshooting the amplifier, I need to charge my usual hourly rate. ($60/hr) Please read up as much as you can on the repair of the GFA-565.
 There are many edifying discussion threads on the topic at DIYAUDIO.COM.
 This one and this one in particular.
 It’s a lot of reading, but you’ll find important tips that may save you time and hassle.

 Go slow, it’s faster.